Skip to main content

 Work in a visual way

-Eliminate the back and forth between tools
+Eliminate the back-and-forth between tools

 Instead of listing all the features that the team will implement during the development process in different software, and making extensive sprint meetings, you can focus every communication in just one place: Gmail.